 Accept you for who you are

 You are beautiful, smart, talented and you are curvy, thick, chubby or whatever term you love to describe yourself.
-People love confidence and traveling with a confident attitude well is definitely something to recon with 😉!
+People love confidence and traveling with a confident attitude well is definitely something to reckon with ?!